 There’s no ‘grace period’ in which you can arrange tax after buying a used car, so you should have car tax in place before driving away.
 Any reputable second-hand car dealer should offer to help arrange your tax.

-If you’re renewing your tax in person at the Post Office, you’ll need to take:
+If you’re renewing your tax in person at the Post Office, you’ll need to take a copy of:

 The MOT requirements are removed if the car is less than three years old.